Child Custody & Parenting Plans in Nashville, Tennessee

 The Burdine Difference

 Ms. Burdine is a Tennessee native with a passion for helping other Tennesseans settle their divorce proceedings and child custody disputes as quickly as possible.
-She has practiced domestic, matrimonial, family, divorce, child custody, and adoptions law for over ten years.
+She has practiced domestic, matrimonial, family, divorce, child custody, and adoptions law for almost fifteen years.
 Her broad expertise will help you navigate your divorce and child custody proceedings with ease.

 What a Court Takes Into Account When Determining Custody